-However, used on its own, the coif was not a sufficient form of defence in a battle and knights often used it in conjunction with a helmet which they then wore over it.
+However, used on its own, the coif was not a sufficient form of defense in a battle and knights often used it in conjunction with a helmet which they then wore over it.

-Chainmail came to be used as an important part of body armour in medieval warfare.
+Chainmail came to be used as an important part of body armor in medieval warfare.
 A coif was a part of the regular chainmail which fell over the upper part of the knight’s body in order to protect him against any piercings.

-While the protection offered by coif was augmented with a helmet such as a bascinet, later the coif and the helmet became united.
+While the protection offered by the coif was augmented with a helmet such as a bascinet, later the coif and the helmet became united.
 In this form, the coif was directly attached to the helmet and shielded the wearer along with the visor.

 During the medieval ages, cures for blows from blunt weapons were available and were quite effective.
-However, if a wound was inflicted through piercing and got infected, it usually proved fatal given the lack of medicine to treat it.
+However, if a wound was inflicted through the piercing and got infected, it usually proved fatal given the lack of medicine to treat it.
 The coif was useful in that it guarded the wearer’s head against any possible piercings.

 When used in conjunction with a helmet, it became effective not just against piercings but also against any blunt blows.
 Due to the flexible nature of the chainmail, the coif easily fell down across the neck and shoulders of the wearer and shielded them effectively against any wounds.

 Chainmail was typically worn because the medieval knights believed they could take the blunt wound but needed to guard against piercings.
 The problem with coif was that since it was worn on the head, a blunt blow to the head could cause a lot of damage.

-It was, however, a more effective piece of armour in guarding the shoulders which it also covered.
+It was, however, a more effective piece of armor in guarding the shoulders which is also covered.
 Later when it became a regular part of the helmet, it could often weigh down the heavy helmet and make mobility a problem for the wearer.